 Two side-by-side images of a woman wearing an off the shoulder blue dress and white long necklace, sitting in front of a chessboard

 Woman playing chess by herself, about 1860, attributed to Ledot.
 Hand colored albumen silver print.
-Getty Museum, 84.XC.873.1280
+The J. Paul Getty Museum, 84.XC.873.1280.
+Digital image courtesy of Getty’s Open Content Program

+In the Netflix series The Queen’s Gambit, nine-year-old Beth Harmon stumbles upon a janitor, Mr. Shaibel, sitting alone at a chessboard in the dimly-lit basement of the orphanage she calls home.
 Her curiosity piqued, she demands Mr. Shaibel teach her how to play.
 Beth’s discovery of this complex and elegant game leads her into the world of competitive chess (and to self-destruction and discovery).

-Chess is believed to have developed from an Indian board game called chaturanga, which rose to popularity by the sixth century.
+Chess is believed to have developed from an Indian board game called chaturanga, which rose to popularity by the 6th century.
 Like modern chess, all the pieces (king, minister, elephants, cavalry, chariots, and foot soldiers—the elements of an Indian army) had different powers and winning the game depended on defeating one piece (the opponent’s king).
 As the game spread through Asia, Persia, the Arabian empire, and into Europe over the following centuries, regional variations led to the creation of new rules and pieces that reflected the social dynamics of the time and place.
 You can see medieval European society reflected in the pawns, bishops, knights, and castles, who serve to protect the king and queen.
 Their powers evolved as their real-life counterparts evolved; for example, the queen replaced the “minister” and grew the ability to move any number of spaces in any direction, as opposed to a single space, as queens became more powerful across Europe.

 One of the world’s oldest and most popular games, chess is depicted in paintings, photography, books, movies, and even song lyrics, often as the ultimate intellectual showdown.